 While it is important to note the band’s cynicism, there was more to their music than just that.
 Actually, one of the very reasons they remain one of the most lauded bands of their day is that they used their cynicism to open up a space to slip in some rather earnest reflections on the sorts of anxieties and coping mechanisms that middle-class, educated white people tended to rely on in a time when opportunities were starting to diminish and expectations were being (somewhat forcibly) adjusted downward.
 Pavement didn’t rage and despair about it in a nihilistic way quite like, say, Nirvana.
 They took a more contemplative approach.
 The ironic distance and cynicism Pavement used was kind of a dead end (just like nihilistic grunge/alt rock).
 It accomplished the opposite of what it intended.
 But I think their music represents kind of a necessary wrong move, to enable those who followed to make the right moves — or, at least, better moves.

 Well, I might as well succumb to one of the typical Pavement album review cliches, and talk about how I was introduced to them.
 In the late 1990s I was involved in student radio.
 A woman (Nora?) worked at the station who was middle-aged, and I think was in a graduate program at the time.
-Everybody loved her because she was one of those gracious, erudite types, who treated us young college kids with respect, lending her wisdom to us but also seeking to learn from us too.
+Everybody loved her because she was one of those gracious, erudite types, who treated us young college kids with respect, lending her wisdom to us but seeking to learn from us too.
 When talking to her one day she admitted to having fallen out of the loop on what was the latest “in” music, and asked what band was like the new Pavement.
 I had never heard of Pavement at the time, so I had to admit I did not know.
-But she encouraged me to find out.
-Though I made only a cursory investigation.
+But her inquiry encouraged me to find out.
+Though I made only a cursory investigation at the time.
 I did keep hearing more about them though.
 At another school, a classmate of mine who knew I wrote music reviews for the campus paper asked what I thought about Pavement.
 His all-time favorite album was Crooked Rain, Crooked Rain.
 Then a few years later a friend got me a ticket to see James Carter‘s Gold Sounds project perform — this was a jazz band covering Pavement tunes.
-I felt somewhat bad for not sharing my friend’s deep knowledge and appreciation of the songs.
+I felt somewhat bad for not sharing my friend’s deep knowledge and appreciation of the songs, even if I already had an interest in Carter.
 Anyway, now with a much deeper appreciation of Pavement’s music, I can say that Brighten the Corners remains my favorite of theirs, though Slanted and Enchanted is runner-up and is definitely the place to start with this important 1990s rock outfit.